 The project business case is a document that explains the business plan of a company that it is trying to achieve through a particular project.
 It also gives the reasons why someone should invest in a project.
 It is developed when a project is in its early stages.
-It outlines the why, what, how, and who is necessary to complete a project.
-A Project’s business case helps the stakeholders to decide whether to invest in the project or not.
-It also explains particular clients’ benefits from the project’s deliverable.
+Likewise, it outlines the why, what, how, and who is necessary to complete a project.

 A project business case is needed to prove to the clients and other stakeholders the value of a project and give them a reason to invest in it.
 It summarizes the financial appraisals, proposals, and marketing strategies in a single document.
 It provides an overview of the advantages of a project.

 Usually, a project business case includes the following elements:

 - Comprehensive summary: A short description of each section of your business plan.

 - Project Definition: This part explains what will be done in some detail.

 - Vision and Goals: This part includes the goals you want to achieve by the end of the project.
 It helps you define the scope and the costs of the project.

 - Scope: It defines the applications of the project.